-Sipuleucel-T is given by a 60-minute intravenous (IV) infusion in the your oncologist's office.
+Sipuleucel-T is given by intravenous (IV) infusion over 60 minutes.
 Patients receive 3 doses, each given approximately 2 weeks apart.
 Prior to each dose, the patient may be given medications, including acetaminophen and an antihistamine (such as diphenhydramine), to decrease the risk of an infusion reaction.

-Prior to each dose, the patient must undergo the collection of his immune cells, which will be used to make that dose.
+A few days prior to each dose, the patient must undergo collection of his immune cells, which will be used to make that dose.
 This is done by leukapheresis, a procedure that is similar to dialysis or platelet donation.
-The immune cells are sent to a processing facility, where they are combined with an immune cell activator called granulocyte-macrophage colony-stimulating factor (GM-CSF), and then returned to the physician for infusion.
+The immune cells are sent to a processing facility, where they are combined with an immune cell activator called granulocyte-macrophage colony-stimulating factor (GM-CSF), and then returned to the cancer center for infusion.

 Sipuleucel-T stimulates the immune system, much like a flu virus would, and expected side effects are related to this stimulation.
 Often called "flu-like symptoms", these include chills, fever, fatigue, achy joints and muscles and headache.
 Talk to your healthcare team about using acetaminophen or ibuprofen to manage these symptoms.
 They typically last only a few days after the infusion.

-Almost three-quarters of the people who received sipuleucel-T in clinical trials experienced an infusion reaction.
-Symptoms of an infusion reaction include: fever, chills, low blood pressure, racing heart, shortness of breath, flushing, swelling of the throat or face, abdominal or back pain and nausea.
-You will likely receive several medications prior to the infusion to help prevent these reactions.
+About 70% of the people who received sipuleucel-T in clinical trials experienced an infusion reaction.
+Symptoms of an infusion reaction include: fever, chills, low blood pressure, racing heart, shortness of breath, flushing, swelling of the throat or face, abdominal or back pain, nausea and vomiting.
+You will medications prior to the infusion to help prevent these reactions.
 Tell your infusion nurse immediately if you notice any of these symptoms, as the nurse may need to slow or stop the infusion or give additional medications to relieve the symptoms.
 Most patients can resume the infusion at a slower rate.
 It is possible to have a reaction up to 1 day after the infusion, so be sure to notify your healthcare provider if you experience any symptoms.